i-plasm/simply-classy-css/README.md

 - Readability
 - Fonts chosen for the best displays in Java Swing
 - Variety of styles and color schemes.
 Light and dark modes
-- Extra 1: special tag classes for highlighting and emphasizing text
+- Extra 1: special CSS classes for highlighting and emphasizing text
 - Extra 2: groovy scripts for automatic highlighting/emphasizing

 ## Usage